ambitechstrous/vod-reviewer-coach/README.md

 **Output:** a coaching report delivered back to the player.

+**Status:** not implemented yet — `cmd/analyzer/main.go` is currently a placeholder stub.
+Getting it running as a real SQS-triggered Lambda (plus a local poller to test that flow) is tracked in `TODO.md`.
+Until then, `server`'s `POST /analyze` provides the same analysis synchronously over HTTP.

 ---

 ### Frontend (`frontend/`)

-A React + TypeScript single-page app (Vite, Tailwind v4, React Router) that will sit in front of the pipeline.
-It is currently scaffolded against mock data while the backend's video/user schemas are still being built out.
+A React + TypeScript single-page app (Vite, Tailwind v4, React Router) that sits in front of the pipeline, talking to `server`.
+Auth, uploads, and video list/detail are wired to real backend endpoints — most video metadata (game, duration, thumbnail) is still placeholder data pending the database work in `TODO.md`, since it isn't tracked anywhere yet.

 - **Landing page** — list of uploaded videos (thumbnail + status: `uploaded` / `analyzing` / `processed`) with a chat panel below for asking an AI coach about gameplay.
 - **Video detail page** — video player, title, status, and the coaching summary once analysis is `processed`.